p-duke/web-development-guide/README.md

 - In es6 we can now use `let` and `const` which also prohibits the use of an undeclared variable
-- Variables declared with `let` and `const` remain uninitialised at the beginning of execution whilst variables declared with var are initialised with a value of _undefined_.<sup>[3]</sup>
+- Variables declared with `let` and `const` remain uninitialised at the beginning of execution whilst variables declared with `var` are initialised with a value of _undefined_.<sup>[3]</sup>

 Function Hoisting

 - Javascript functions can be loosly classified as a `declaration` or `expression`
-- Function declarations are also hoisted but functions that are assigned values
+- Function declarations are also hoisted but function expressions are not
+- One of the advantages is it allows you to use a function before you declare it in your code are not hoisted.

 Order of Precedence:

 - Variable assignment takes precendence over function declaration<sup>[3]</sup>
-- Function declarations take precendence over variable declarations<sup>[3]</sup>
 - Function declarations are hoisted over variable declarations but not over variable assignments.<sup>[3]</sup>